WebAssembly/component-model/design/mvp/Explainer.md

 A `future<T>` asynchronously delivers exactly one `T` value from a source to a destination, unless the destination signals that it doesn't want the `T` value any more.
-Because all imports can be [called asynchronously](Async.md), futures are not necessary to express a traditional `async` function -- all functions are effectively `async`.
+Because [all imports can be called asynchronously][summary], futures are not necessary to express a traditional `async` function -- all functions are effectively `async`.
 Instead futures are useful in more advanced scenarios where a parameter or result value may not be ready at the same time as the